sibgit/sibgit.github.io/exercises_advanced_topics.md

 2. The first thing you need to do before embarking on your quest is to **setup a remote repository** on [GitHub](https://github.com) or [GitLab](https://about.gitlab.com), so that you can use this as a shared repository to synchronize your local Git repos within the team.
-    * As you only need one remote for the entire team, select one person of your crew who will create a new project/repo under their GitHub/GitLab user account.
+As you only need 1 remote for the entire team, proceed as follows:
-    * The repo should be **public**.
+    * The **Captain** should create a new **public** project/repo under their GitHub/GitLab user account.
-    * Once the repo is created, the owner must **give access to the repo** to the other members of the crew.
+    * Once the repo is created, the **Captain** must **give access to the repo** to the **Quartermaster** and **First-mate**, who must **accept the invitation** to join the new repo.
-    * For instructions about how to create a new repo on GitHub and give access to the repo to other people, please see the course slides (Exercise 4 help slides).
+    * :fire: **Hint:** For instructions about how to create a new repo on GitHub and give access to the repo to other people, please see the exercise 4 help slides.
    <br>

 3. All members of the crew should add the newly created remote repository as a **remote** to their